chiranthancv95/OpenCV-Projects/README.md

 *8.Eye Detector-
 Use eye_detector.py to detect location of the human eye in an image.<br/>
 The loacton of the eye is represented as a rectangle.

+*9.Record From Webcam-
+Use record-video.py to record a video in your desired format and resolution.
+Currently, supported versions are .avi and.mp4.